k-um-i/yt-log-visualizer/README.md

 ```

 ### Things to note
-1. The script may take a while to run depending on how many Youtube videos you have logged, since it requests each videos metadata.
+- The script may take a while to run depending on how many Youtube videos you have logged, since it requests each videos metadata.
-2. Only log entries that are 'Listening Time' and have a Youtube link inside the 'Comment' column will be parsed.
+- Only log entries that are 'Listening Time' and have a Youtube link inside the 'Comment' column will be parsed.
-3. The visuals and overall execution is still horrendous, I'll probably update it at somepoint.
+- The visuals and overall execution is still horrendous, I'll probably update it at somepoint.

 ### CSV File format
 Required Columns: [Media Type, Comment, Log Date] \
 Media Type value must be "Listening Time". \
 Comment value must be a Youtube link. \
 Log Date format: 2025-05-05 19:39:57

+### Planned Features
+- View data between specified dates only.
+- More visualizations of data.
+- Cleaner UI.
+- Filters/Searching (e.g. showing only data for specified channel)

 ## Examples
 ![image](https://github.com/user-attachments/assets/68054e91-5fed-4585-bae5-a4690ac8df59)